ricardojoserf/covert-control/README.md

 ### Configuration in config.py

 - **telegram_token**: Bot token, create it using [BotFather](t.me/BotFather).
-Write "/newbot", then send a name for the bot (for example, "botname") and a username for the bot ending in -bot (for example, "somethingrandombot")
+Write "/newbot", then send a name for the bot (for example, "botname") and a username for the bot ending in "-bot" (for example, "somethingrandombot")

 --------------------------------------------------------------------------------------